javanile/mush/docs/root/07-registry.md

 ```

 ## Benefits of a Distributed Registry

+We believe that a distributed registry offers several advantages over a centralized one:

 1. **Decentralization**: A distributed registry removes the need for a single point of failure.
 Multiple users can maintain their own package lists.
 2. **Scalability**: The registry can grow organically as new users add their packages, without requiring centralized management.